 Your Body Mass Distribution:

-Weight is the center of the human body around which every aspect revolves – especially when it comes to medical science.
-Body mass distribution, or commonly known as body mass index, is a parameter to regulate the dosage enough to provide your whole body.
+Weight is the centre of the human body around which every aspect revolves – especially when it comes to medical science.
+Body mass distribution, commonly known as body mass index, is a parameter to regulate the dosage enough to provide your whole body.

 Dosage of CBD is highly dependent on the intensity of the ailment you have.
 The more intense a disease is, the higher the dosage will need to be.
 For instance, in the case of neurological diseases and post-traumatic stress disorder, a higher dosage is required.
 For less intense diseases, low dosages will be helpful as well.
 It all depends on the intensity of the disease you are suffering from.